Why Does My Vagina Hurt During Sex? 13 Causes of Painful Intercourse

 Where Can I Learn More about My Sexual Health?

-At LifeMD, you can consult a board-certified physician or nurse practitioner to learn more about your sexual health.
+At LifeMD, you can consult a medical professional to learn more about your sexual health.

-We can connect you with healthcare professionals who can provide expert medical advice, treat various conditions, and order lab work.
+We can connect you with healthcare providers who can offer expert medical advice, treat various conditions, and order lab work.

 Our consultations are conducted online through our telehealth platform, so you can get medical treatment anywhere at a time that suits you.